3D-FRONT-FUTURE/3D-FRONT-ToolBox/README.md

 # 3D-FRONT-Toolbox
-This python based toolbox is used to co
+This python based toolbox is used to generate camera setting and scene OBJ.
 ### Algorithm Description
    + ***Input***: scene json
       + scene json file, *.json